 - bribery of a Commonwealth public official (division 141.1 of the Criminal Code).
 There are also related offenses of corrupting benefits given to, or received by, a Commonwealth public official (division 142.1 of the Criminal Code) and abuse of public office (division 142.2 of the Criminal Code);

 - offenses connected with intentionally or recklessly concealing illegitimate payments by making, altering or destroying accounting records (division 490 of the Criminal Code).
-These offenses dovetail with similar offenses in Australia’s Corporations Act 2001 (Cth) relating to the need for companies to keep written financial records which correctly record and explain their transactions and financial position and performance (s 286) and the prohibition on officers or employees from engaging in conduct which results in the falsification of books relating to the affairs of the company (s 1307).
+These offenses dovetail with similar offenses in Australia’s Corporations Act 2001 (Cth) relating to the need for companies to keep written financial records which correctly record and explain their transactions and financial position and performance (s 286) and the prohibition on officers or employees from engaging in conduct which results in the falsification of books relating to the affairs of the company (s 1307); and

 At a state and territory level, practitioners should have regard to, among other things, the elements of bribery offenses as referred to in the state and territory legislation mentioned at paragraph 1, above, together with any relevant case law.
 Generally speaking, many of the state and territory offenses relate to both receiving and soliciting bribes (which are frequently referred to as secret commissions, corrupt commissions, inducements or rewards).